1979 vote of no confidence in the Callaghan ministry: Motion and debate

-During the debate Callaghan criticised the Scottish National Party, committed to independence for Scotland, for voting with the Conservative Party who opposed devolution.
-The Scottish National Party would subsequently lose all but two of their seats in the election following the no confidence vote:
+During the debate, Callaghan criticised the Scottish National Party, committed to independence for Scotland, for voting with the Conservative Party who opposed devolution.
+The Scottish National Party would subsequently lose all but two of their seats in the election following the no confidence vote.

 As leader of the House of Commons, Michael Foot closed the debate.
-During his speech he made a widely quoted put-down of Liberal leader David Steel, describing him as having "passed from rising hope to elder statesman without any intervening period whatsoever".
+During his speech, he made a widely quoted put-down of Liberal leader David Steel, describing him as having "passed from rising hope to elder statesman without any intervening period whatsoever".

 Vote

 The government lost by one vote.
-James Hamilton, Labour's Scottish whip, reportedly thought for a moment that the support of two Ulster Unionist MPs would allow the Government a narrow victory.
+James Hamilton, Labour's Scottish whip, reportedly thought for a moment that the support of two Ulster Unionist MPs would allow the government a narrow victory.
 Margaret Thatcher initially believed she had lost the vote after a rough calculation as to the vote's outcome had been made without counting the two Conservative tellers who had counted the votes.
-Due to the closeness of the vote there is some debate as to whether deals could have been made which would have kept the Government in power.
+Due to the closeness of the vote, there is some debate as to whether deals could have been made which would have kept the government in power.
 Had the vote been tied, the Speaker of the House of Commons, George Thomas, would probably have followed Speaker Denison's rule and used his casting vote in favour of the status quo and thus against the motion.
-Following the vote Conservative backbenchers cheered and Labour left-wingers, led by Neil Kinnock, sang "The Red Flag".
+Following the vote, Conservative backbenchers cheered while Labour left-wingers, led by Neil Kinnock, sang "The Red Flag".

 Ulster Unionists

-Before the vote there were some discussions between Labour and the Ulster Unionists, including Enoch Powell, regarding a deal over a pipeline which would provide cheap energy to Northern Ireland.
+Before the vote, there were some discussions between Labour and the Ulster Unionist Party, including Enoch Powell, regarding a deal over a pipeline which would provide cheap energy to Northern Ireland.
 Callaghan was unwilling to support the proposal due to unhappiness with minority government.
 There were also discussions about a separate inflation index for Northern Ireland.
-In the end, only two of the Ulster Unionists, John Carson and Harold McCusker, voted with the government.
+In the end, only two of the Ulster Unionists (John Carson and Harold McCusker) voted for the government.

 Sir Alfred Broughton

-One crucial vote was lost by Labour backbencher Sir Alfred Broughton who was unable to attend the vote due to ill health.
-Broughton (professionally a doctor) was mortally ill and died a few days after the vote but was determined to come to Westminster if it meant saving the government, although his own doctor was strongly opposed.
+One crucial vote was lost by Labour backbencher Sir Alfred Broughton, who was unable to attend the vote due to ill health.
+Broughton (professionally a doctor) was mortally ill and died on 2 April, a few days after the vote, but he was determined to come to Westminster if it meant saving the government; his own doctor was strongly opposed.
 Parliamentary procedure would have allowed his vote to be counted even if he remained within an ambulance at Speaker's Court.
-However, after a debate over what would happen if Broughton died en route, Callaghan finally decided that he would not risk Broughton's health by asking him to travel, a decision which was to bring down the government.
-Broughton died on 2 April 1979.
+After a debate over what would happen if Broughton died en route, Callaghan decided that he would not risk Broughton's health by asking him to travel, a decision which was to bring down the government.